Novel transition dynamics of topological solitons: Formulation

 Here, the pion decay constant $f_\pi$ characterizes the stiffness of the chiral order, $m_{\pi}$ is the pion screening mass, and $\chi$ is the axial isospin charge susceptibility.
 The first two terms on $\mathcal H _\phi$ are the kinetic and mass terms, which can be derived based on the chiral symmetry and its explicit breaking by a small quark mass; the third one is a topological term due to the anomalous coupling of the neutral pion and $\Bv$ in the presence of $\mu_{\rm B}$ \cite{Son:2007ny,Son:2004tq}.
 The transition we are interested in occurs through the competition between the kinetic and topological terms, which disfavor and favor inhomogeneity, respectively.
+We have neglected any nonlinear and spatially varying terms in the density term $\mathcal H _\rho$.